 Integrative Body-Mind Awareness

-IBMT is modern form of meditation based on traditional Chinese medicine, Taoism and Confucianism (the philosophical teachings of Chinese philosopher Confucius).
+IBMT is a modern form of meditation based on traditional Chinese medicine, Taoism, and Confucianism (the philosophical teachings of Chinese philosopher Confucius).
 This method was developed and studied by Dr. Yi-Yuan Tang — a professor at the Institute of Neuroinformatics and Laboratory for Body in Mind in Dalian, China.

 Generally guided by external instruction using audio recordings, or in training classes by a meditation coach, practitioners close their eyes and use progressive breathing and imagery techniques to accumulate the ability to reach a deeper state.

 In theory, this technique does not require any effort to release or transcend thought.
 Control of the mind comes naturally through posture, breathing, relaxation, and body-mind harmony.
 Awareness of the body, and conscious breathing is a gateway to the relaxation response.
 A degree of heightened coherence arises in the sensations of the body and is eventually translated through the mind.

 IBMT is designed for adults as well as children.
 For children, health and wisdom are the two levels of training.
 For adults, there are three levels of training.

 Body-Mind Health → Achieved through body relaxation